Cutting the price tag

 Many schools will tout an equal commitment to both education and sport, but Calvin truly lives it out.
 If you’re a member of one of our 21 varsity sports teams, you’ll study and live alongside your teammates, as committed to one another in academics as you are in the heat of the game.
 And it doesn’t just stop at varsity sports: Calvin has enough recreational and intramural teams to ensure you’ll find a place to get your game on.

-A college where faith is a part of all we do
+A university where faith is a part of all we do

 This isn’t just prayer-at-the-beginning-of-class faith integration.
 At Calvin you’ll think deeply about how Christian faith impacts business, biology, social work and even how you listen to your favorite music.
 Along the way, you’ll develop a thoughtful Christian worldview that guides you through life’s most complex situations.